onssoschi/climatehealth/README.md

 | Health effects of air pollution                                                      | AIMS            | [Methodology Document](https://doi.org/10.5281/zenodo.14871506)     |
 | Vector-borne diseases                                                            | RIPS/AIMS       | [Methodology Document](https://doi.org/10.5281/zenodo.14871506)     |

-For additional information on each topic/indicator, see our official website [here](https://climate-health.officialstatistics.org/framework)
+For information on how to use this R package, see our official website [here](https://climate-health.officialstatistics.org/r_package/)

 ## Package Installation